-The IA Symposium is an in-person two-day diversity conference held on Wednesday, May 11th, and Thursday, May 12th focused on supporting graduate students and post-doctoral scholars from underrepresented backgrounds, on an array of topics related to success in the academy and on the job market.
+The IA Symposium is an in-person diversity conference held on Thursday, May 18th focused on supporting graduate students and post-doctoral scholars from underrepresented backgrounds, on an array of topics related to success in the academy and on the job market.
 The symposium is focused on bringing graduate students and post-doctoral scholars from underrepresented backgrounds together while also providing a platform to discuss critical topics for thriving and success through a holistic and intersectional lens.
-We will host panels, speakers, and workshops that enhance their knowledge and understanding of topics related to academic entrepreneurship, cultivating joy, interviewing, salary negotiations, and financial literacy in addition to strengthening their leadership, public speaking, networking ability, and storytelling skills.
-While this year's in-person events are limited to Princeton affiliates, we are excited to allow IA workshop viewing via live stream for graduate students and postdocs at other institutions.
+We will host panels, speakers, and workshops that enhance their knowledge and understanding of various topics in addition to strengthening their leadership, public speaking, networking ability, and storytelling skills.

 The Best of Access, Diversity, and Inclusion Awards, The BADI Awards